Zadock Pratt: Marriage and early business activities

-During the winter of 1819–20, Pratt and three of his neighbors went on a trading expedition to Canada to sell their leather and other goods.
-They were successful, and traded their leather for gold and furs from Canadian settlers, and from Native Americans at Rice Lake.
-On his return, he stopped at the bank in Catskill, New York, where he learned that his tannery had burned down in his absence The building was uninsured, and was a loss of $1000; the cause was never determined.
-However, he resolved to rebuild it.
-Friends of the Pratt family donated money and it was quickly rebuilt.

 In 1821, Pratt was appointed a magistrate of Lexington.
 In 1823, Pratt married Esther Dickerman, sister of his first wife.
 Esther died less than a year later on April 22, 1824, also of tuberculosis.

 Pratt's tannery

 Pratt had been planning a tanning business much larger than what he was currently engaged in, and Esther's death put him into action.
 He dissolved his partnership with his brother, and, with $14000 in capital, began seeking a location for his new tannery.
 He spent the summer of 1824 exploring the surrounding counties with his dog for the best place for his planned operations.
 He decided on a region in the very western part of Windham, in what is current day Prattsville, for its large forests of hemlock, which was necessary for tanning at the time, as well as its proximity to the Schoharie Creek.
 The Prattsville Commercial Building, built about 1824, listed on the National Register of Historic Places in 1996.

 On October 24, he moved all of his belongings to the site and purchased the large meadow for $1300.
 The following day he broke ground on the tannery, and with the help of laborers, dammed the creek in the following weeks.

 The tannery was 550' long, and 43' wide.
 There were 350 vats, 6 heaters, 12 leaches, two bark mills driven by a great wheel, and three hide mills.

 Tannery foreman Osmer B. Wheeler later went on to open his own tannery, in Forestburgh, New York, and became a member of the New York State Senate.